bennypowers/lit-css/packages/parcel-transformer-lit-css/README.md

 - `specifier` (string): The module to import the CSS tag from.
 Defaults to `'lit'`.
 - `tag` (string): The name of the CSS tag function.
 Defaults to `'css'`.
 - `cssnano` (boolean): Enable CSS minification.
 Defaults to `false`.
-- `transform` (function | string): Custom CSS transformation function or path to a module exporting one.

 ## Example